 Character Sketches(written by Georgia Delegate William Pierce)

-Reading and Understanding Primary Sources, NARA version (adapted version on Edline).
+Reading and Understanding Primary Sources, NARA version (adapted version on our Webpage).

-You will also have the opportunity to do research in the Media Center and the Computer Lab.
+You will also have the opportunity to do research in the Media Center and the Computer Labs.

 Students: If you discover additional sites that have quality information, please share those sites with your teacher.

 Content (60 points)

 ideas and concepts of the Constitution 20 points